shenjiaxing/shenjiaxing.github.io/_pages/about.md

 I am honored to have received two best paper awards, one of which was presented at IEEE INFOCOM 2020, a leading conference in networking and communications.

-📌 **PhD Positions Available: 2025/26 Intake**
+**<span class="realistic-marker-highlight">PhD Positions Available (2025/26 Intake)</span>**
-We are seeking highly motivated PhD candidates for two fully-funded positions starting in the 2025/26 academic year:
+We are seeking highly motivated PhD candidates in the 2025/26 academic year.
+Both positions offer a comprehensive scholarship package.
+Interested applicants are encouraged to email their CV and a brief statement of research interests.
+All applications will be carefully evaluated, and responses will be provided to each candidate.
 - LLM-Empowered Affective Computing
-- Spatiotemporal Data Mining with Mobile Crowdsensing {: class="date-ul"}
+- Spatiotemporal Data Mining with Mobile Crowdsensing

 # Working Experience
 - *2022.9* - *Now* Assistant Professor, Lingnan University, Hong Kong, China